DrGlaucous/DungeonMaster/Readme.md

 response types:
-0 - PacketGetOk //command was gotten successfully
-1 - ButtonStatus //reporting a button state change
+0 - PacketGetOk //command was gotten successfully (depricated: 1 - ButtonStatus, removed in favor of a more versitile event run request) 1 - RunEvent //requests an event be added to the script stack

 with packetGetOk, simply print response and do nothing else (format is not strict)

-with button response, this is the format:
+OLD: with button response, this is the format:
 X O //button ID [x] is ON
 X F //button ID [x] is OFF
 Ok //command was gotten successfully

+with RunEvent, the type is as follows: xxxx - event number
+<cccc:cccc:cccc:xxxx\0
+<[type]:[id]:[r_type]:[event_no]

 Button IDs: